-Make an appointment to meet with the Office on Disabilities Coordinator by calling 763-576-4069.
+Call 763-576-4069 to make an appointment to meet with Julie Packer, Director of Disabilities Services and Peer Tutoring.
 Make your appointment as soon as you have your course schedule to allow time to implement accommodations.

 Bring appropriate documentation from a professional source regarding your disability to your appointment.
 Appropriate documentation is recent, comes from a certified professional, and clearly states the diagnosis.
 If approved, your faculty/staff will be notified so accommodations can be provided.

-Students must meet with the Office on Disabilities Coordinator prior to each semester so arrangements can be made.
+Students must meet with the Director of Disabilities Services and Peer Tutoring prior to each semester so arrangements can be made.